reusablejs/reusable/docs/units.md

 }
 ```

-> It's important to understand how this is different than just calling the `timer` function, like we did with `reuseInterval`.
+> It's important to understand how this is different than just calling the `timer` function as we did with `reuseInterval`.
 When you just call a function, you are not **reusing** the data unit.
 Which means that as far as Reusable is concerned, the current running data unit hasn't changed.
 > You can compare this to using React's `createElement`.
 If you render `<Comp {...props}/>` - it's not like calling `Comp(props)`.
 The first tells React to create an element, and that element will have its own local hooks (state, effects, etc.) when it's time for it to render.